wix-incubator/react-native-crash-course/docs/Basics.JavaScript.md

 1. Understand modern (ES6+) JS syntax

 [Advanced (optional)](#advanced)
-> This isn't mandatory during onboarding, but we suggest reading the most interest to you and returning to this lately
+> This isn't mandatory during onboarding, but we suggest reading the most interesting for you and returning to the next parts lately

 ## Interpreters
 Find a convenient JS interpreter so you can run stuff and see what you’re getting.